Trump announces Iran ceasefire extension but says blockade remains

 “I have therefore directed our Military to continue the Blockade and, in all other respects, remain ready and able, and will therefore extend the Ceasefire until such time as their proposal is submitted, and discussions are concluded, one way or the other,” the US president said in a social media post.

-Without a specific deadline, Trump’s statement suggests that the extension of the truce from the US side is open-ended.
+Without a specific deadline, Trump’s statement suggests that the truce’s extension is open-ended, at least from the US side.

-Iran did not issue an immediate response to Trump’s assertion.
+Iran did not issue an immediate response to Trump’s statement.
 The semi-official Tasnim news agency said Tehran’s position will be “officially announced later”.

-Hours before his social media post, Trump had said that he opposes extending the truce, warning Iran that time is running out.
+The extension marks the latest abrupt reversal from the Trump White House.
+Hours before his social media post, Trump had said that he opposes lengthening the truce, warning Iran that time is running out before the US launches a massive attack on its infrastructure.

-The about-face came as Iranian officials condemned the US naval blockade on the country’s ports, putting their participation in the talks scheduled for Wednesday in Pakistan in doubt.
+The about-face came as Iranian officials condemned the US naval blockade on the country’s ports, putting in doubt their participation in talks scheduled for Wednesday.

-Pakistani Prime Minister Shehbaz Sharif expressed gratitude to Trump on Tuesday for agreeing to prolong the truce, saying that Islamabad will continue to push for a negotiated settlement to the conflict.
+Afterwards, Pakistani Prime Minister Shehbaz Sharif expressed gratitude to Trump for agreeing to prolong the truce, saying that Islamabad will continue to push for a negotiated settlement to the conflict.

 “I sincerely hope that both sides will continue to observe the ceasefire and be able to conclude a comprehensive ‘Peace Deal’ during the second round of talks scheduled at Islamabad for a permanent end to the conflict,” Sharif said in a post on X.